There are two types of image ads: shopping ads & display ads.

 FYI if the first image (the primary image) on the product listing is less ideal than one of the other images, our team can override the product image directly in the product feed.
 This way we can use the best image for the shopping ad in Google Ads while keeping your favorite image as primary on the product landing page.

-Display ads are typically used in remarketing campaigns when the business has a small budget (this means it only shows to website visitors & YouTube channel viewers) and then later when the budget is larger they will also be used in outbound campaigns (meaning it will show to cold leads).
+Display ads are typically used in remarketing campaigns (this means it only shows to website visitors & YouTube channel viewers) and also be in outbound campaigns (meaning it will show to cold leads).

 Here's what you need to know: